kfreijo/Speed-Dating-Predictors/README.md

 * matplotlib

 # Files Included
-**SDdata.csv**
+***SDdata.csv***
 This csv file contains the data imported from Kaggle, used in our algorithms.
 Note: entries with more than 6 values left blank were not included in our analysis.

-**SpeedDatingTree.py**
+***ogSpeedDatingData.csv***
+The original dataset with all of the columns and rows that the original researchers collected.

+***Speed Dating Data Key.doc***
+A word document containing a key for the meaning behind the variables in the dataset.

+***SpeedDatingTree.py***
-This python file creates and plots a decision tree that determines whether or not a pair will be a match, based on the attribute values.
+This python file creates and plots a decision tree that determines whether or not someone will match, based on the attribute values.

-**SpeedDatingBayes.py**
+The confusion matrix and accuracy for the model is printed in the terminal, and the decision tree is visualized with only the first 7 rows from the classifier, for easier consumption.
+Additionally, after closing the tree plot, a bar graph with the values from the confusion matrix will appear, (blue bars meaning correctly classified outcomes and red bars meaning incorrectly classified outcomes).

+***SpeedDatingNB.py***
-This python file utilizes a Naive Bayes Classifier to predict if a pair will be a match or not, based on the values of the given attributes.
+This python file utilizes a Naive Bayes Classifier to predict if someone will match or not, based on the values of the given attributes.

+The confusion matrix and accuracy for the model is printed in the terminal, and the confusion matrix is plotted on a bar graph, (blue bars meaning correctly classified outcomes and red bars meaning incorrectly classified outcomes).